 Dubrovnik has an efficient public bus system.
-Buses run from 5am to midnight, from Pile Gate in the Old Town.
-Fares are standard: HRK 10 for tickets bought from the driver, and HRK 8 if bought from a kiosk (known as a 'Tisak').
+Buses generally run from 5am to midnight.
+Fares are standard: HRK 15 for tickets bought from the driver, and HRK 12 if bought from a kiosk (known as a 'Tisak').
 The Old Town is pedestrianised, therefore taxis do not enter this area and those with rental cars will have to park in specially designated areas outside the gates.
 Dubrovnik is a wonderful city to walk around for visitors, as many of the main sightseeing attractions are in the pedestrianised Old Town, and the medieval atmosphere of the city makes walking feel like the most appropriate way to get around.
 Metered taxis are, however, available at the bus station, Gruz harbour, Pile Gate and Ploce Gate.
 Regular ferries connect the city to nearby islands in the Croatian archipelago and it is seldom difficult to find transport to outlying areas and nearby towns.
 Renting a car is one of the best ways to get around Croatia but travellers need to be confident drivers to handle local driving etiquette.
 That said, roads are very well-maintained and having your own car allows a wonderful freedom and independence for exploring outlying parts of Croatia.
 For those who only intend on visiting central Dubrovnik though a car can be a liability.

 Become our Dubrovnik Travel Expert

 We are looking for contributors for our Dubrovnik travel guide.
 If you are a local, a regular traveller to Dubrovnik or a travel professional with time to contribute and answer occasional forum questions, please contact us.